Skip to main content

 Below is an example of a weather-related closure applied to reservations and events on the admin panel scheduler.

-Additionally, system users can verify refunds if issued.
+Additionally, system users can verify if refunds were issued.
 Go to REFUNDS > Accepted Refunds.
 Set the refund start/end dates and locate the row in the table.

 USER PERSPECTIVE